-Welcome to the first installment of our newest tutorial series, Track Breakdowns.
+Welcome to the first installment of our article series, Track Breakdowns.

 In this track breakdown we’ll analyze Mura Masa’s “Lovesick”.